MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/New-Variable.md

 - `Script` - Variables created in the script scope are accessible only within the script file or module they are created in.
 - `Private` - Variables created in the private scope cannot be accessed outside the scope they exist in.
-You can use private scope to create a private version of an item with the same name in another scope.
+You can use the private scope to create a private version of an item with the same name in another scope.
 - A number relative to the current scope (0 through the number of scopes, where 0 is the current scope, 1 is its parent, 2 the parent of the parent scope, and so on).
 Negative numbers cannot be used.